boost-cmake/bcm/doc/src/BCMExport.rst

 This is the namespace to add to the targets that are exported.

-.. option:: COMPATIBILITY <compatibility>

-This uses the version compatibility specified by cmake version config.

 .. option:: NAME <name>

 This is the name to use for the package config file.
 By default, this uses the project name, but this parameter can override it.